G4l43r/lpthw-cn/intro.rst

 visually notice differences between things.
 An experienced programmer can take two pieces of code that are slightly different and immediately start pointing out the differences.
-Programmers have invented tools to make this even easier, but we won't be using any of these tools.
+Programmers have invented tools to make this even easier, but we won't be using any of these.
 You first have to train your brain the hard way, then you can use the tools.

 While you do these exercises, typing each one in, you will be making mistakes.